-5 Rules for Choosing a Business Name
+5 Rules for Choosing the Right Business Name

-It Needs a Visual Element
+Brands Need a Visual Element

-It Should Have a Positive Connotation
+Brands Should Have a Positive Connotation

 Include Information About What Your Business Does